-🚯 Employment related expenses
+Employment related expenses

 Professional expenses related to employment income are tax deductible.
-A yearly lump sum deduction of EUR 540 is available.
+A yearly lump sum deduction of EUR 540 is allocated to every employee.
 This deduction can be replaced by real expenses incurred (evidence should be provided).
 In addition, commuting expenses are deductible based on the distance between the employee's home and work place.
 On a yearly basis, the maximum deduction for commuting expenses amounts to EUR 2,574.